haydenrou/confi/README.md

 # confi
-Use confi to edit your configuration files.
+Use confi to edit your SSH config

 ## options
 ```